-Founding Chair of Drama at the University of California at Irvine, Robert Cohen now holds that campus’ title of Claire Trevor Professor.
-He is, in roughly equal measure, a director, playwright, translator, drama critic, acting theorist and acting teacher, but is most widely known as the author of a dozen-plus books and three dozen-plus articles on acting, directing and theatre — including Acting One, for the last two decades the best-selling acting text in the United States.
+Founding Chair of Drama at the University of California at Irvine in 1965, Robert Cohen became the Claire Trevor Professor of Drama in 1982, and the University’s Distinguished Professor of Research in 2015.
+He is, in roughly equal measure, a director, playwright, translator, drama critic, acting theorist and acting teacher, but is most widely known as the author of a dozen-plus books and three dozen-plus articles on acting, directing and theatre — including Acting One, for the last three decades the best-selling acting text in the United States.

 Born in Washington DC in 1938, Cohen took his undergraduate studies at Dartmouth College and UC Berkeley, receiving his Doctor of Fine Arts from the Yale School of Drama in 1965, at which point he joined the charter faculty of the newly-founded Irvine campus.
-Now in his 48th year on this faculty, he has directed more than eighty stage productions at Irvine, including new plays, classics, experimental works, musicals and operas, often of his own authorship or translation.
+Now retired after 50 years on this faculty, he has directed more than eighty stage productions at Irvine, including new plays, classics, experimental works, musicals and operas, often of his own authorship or translation.
 Off-campus, he has directed more than a dozen professional

 Directing, 1968productions at the Utah and Colorado Shakespeare Festivals, plus other professional stagings at the Virginia Museum Theatre, the Image Theatre in Boston, Stages Theatre Center in Hollywood, the Summer Repertory Theatre in Santa Rosa, Theatre 40 in Beverly Hills, and the Focused Program in Medieval Drama at Irvine.
 His books include six leading texts in acting, one in directing, another in theatrical collaboration, a best-selling Introduction to Theatre, a study of French playwright Jean Giraudoux, a collection of his published theatre essays, two edited dramatic play anthologies, and both original plays and play translations.
 He is also a longtime theatre critic for the London-published Plays International and formerly for Contemporary Literary Criticism, in which he has reviewed over four hundred plays around the United States and in dozens of countries abroad.

 With Growtowski, 1985As a teacher, Cohen specializes in acting – particularly his own, closely-wrought integration of realism’s authentic underpinnings with the classical, musical, and experimental dramatic styles commonly performed today.
 His investigation of acting extends to performance studies, scientific theory, and global theatre practice, particularly in Asia and both Western and Eastern Europe.
-In the late 1980s, Cohen paired with Polish director Jerzy Grotowski in the creation and operation of the Objective Drama Program on the UCI campus: a three-year, full-time examination of the origins of ritual performance and its theoretical and practical application to contemporary acting and theatre art; at present, his play, Machiavelli: the art of terror is in the permanent repertory of the National Romanian Theatre in Cluj.
+In the late 1980s, Cohen paired with Polish director Jerzy Grotowski in the creation and operation of the Objective Drama Program on the UCI campus: a three-year, full-time examination of the origins of ritual performance and its theoretical and practical application to contemporary acting and theatre art; at present, his plays Machiavelli: the art of terror, Bzzzap!, and The Möbius Strip fare in the repertory of the National Romanian Theatre in Cluj.

 In addition to his regular teaching at UCI, Cohen has served as master teacher at the Actors Center in New York City